jMetal/jMetal/docs/component.rst

 in learning another way of developing or using the algorithms.
-Another reason is that algorithms having tightly related components can be difficult to be implemented with the component- based architecture; this way, while NSGA-II adapts very well to the architecture, to implement MOEA/D we had to design some complext components.
+Another reason is that algorithms having tightly related components can be difficult to be implemented with the component- based architecture; this way, while NSGA-II adapts very well to the architecture, to implement MOEA/D we had to design some complex components.
+As a consequence, all the component-related stuff is located in a new Maven sub-project called `jmetal-component`.

 ...